Is learning French worth it in 2025?

 Week 2: Essential Vocabulary (300 words)

-- Most common words: greetings, numbers, family, food
+Most common words: greetings, numbers, family, food.
+Use spaced repetition (Anki, flashcards).

 Week 3: Basic Phrases & Conversations